SplitSplice/RBDB/README.md

 ### Detailing
 When writing a note on someone, dont overload it with info, just give general info about what they have done.
 Speak in decent grammar and make sure to add references.
-It's fine to NOT have references, but at least have something you can point to to make your note and tags valid.
+It's fine to NOT have mainstream references, but at least have something you can point to to make your note and tags valid.
 ### Formatting
 The structure of a card is
 ```json